LEARNING AND TEACHING CO-ORDINATOR

 I have been a student and member of staff at Liverpool Hope since 1993.
 I gained my BA (Hons) degree in American Studies in 1997, an MA, also in American Studies, in 2000 and a PhD on the Second World War photography of Lee Miller in 2010.
 I have taught in the areas of American Studies, film, aesthetics, modernist photography and art history and continue to research aspects of visual culture.
-A monograph titled Lee Miller, Photography, Surrealism and the Second World War: From Vogue to Dachau is due to be published by Cambridge Scholars Publishing in November 2017.
+A monograph titled Lee Miller, Photography, Surrealism and the Second World War: From Vogue to Dachau was published by Cambridge Scholars Publishing in November 2017.
 I am a member of the Archbishop Desmond Tutu Centre for War and Peace Studies.

 I worked in Quality Assurance for 8 years (2003-11) before moving to Student Development and Well-being (International Unit) (2011-14).
 My current role is as Learning and Teaching Coordinator based within the Dean's Office.

 “Representing the Holocaust: Lee Miller’s Concentration Camp Photographs as ‘Modern Memorials’”, in Abbes Maazaoui, ed.
 The Arts of Memory and the Poetics of Remembering.
 Cambridge Scholars Publishing.
 2016.

 “’A Nice Cup of Tea’: An Analysis of Tea Culture in the 1930 and 40s British Documentary Film”, in Thomas J. Hertweck, ed.
 Food on Film: Bringing something new to the table.
 Rowman & Littlefield.
 2014.

 “Audrey Hepburn: Fashion, Fairy Tales and Transformation”, in Jacqui Miller, ed.
 Audrey Hepburn.
 Intellect Fan Phenomenon Book Series/University of Chicago Press.
 2014.